Bynder/gathercontent-gathercontent.js/README.md

 ## Data structure

-You can understand the structure of the data by reading our API docs;
+You can understand the structure of the data by reading the API docs;

 - [project](https://docs.gathercontent.com/v0.5/reference#get-project-by-id)
 - [templates](https://docs.gathercontent.com/reference#templates)